NoLieNoSean/NoNotes/content/Notes/Algebra1_L18.md

 tut

-If $A$ and $B$ are similar, they have the same rank.
-Characteristic polynomial of similar matrices are the same. symmetric matrices have real eigenvalues. minimal polynomials
+If $A$ and $B$ are similar, they have the same rank. symmetric matrices have real eigenvalues. minimal polynomials
 	must be unique